Southgate Beautification and Re-Greening Project

 The Southgate Project consists of several bioretention areas and pervious pavement installations throughout the neighborhood.
 The bioretention areas filter stormwater runoff from the neighborhood streets during smaller storm events.
 During larger storms, the runoff overflows into street gutters to the expanded underground storm drain system in the southeast corner of the neighborhood.

-Bioretention area located at Sequoia and Escobita Avenues.
+Bioretention area located at Sequoia Avenue and Escobita Avenue.

 Bioretention areas reduce street ponding and beautify neighborhood streets.